marcoaam/calculator/README.md

 Calculator
 =================

+Practice of TDD using RSpec.

-The calculator script lets you make some calculations.
+The calculator script lets you execute operation between 2 numbers.

 How to use
 ----------